School of Fine and Performing Arts

-Several experiences, including Rider Band, Rider Choir, and many classes, are open to all university students.
+Several experiences, including the Princeton-Rider Brass Band, Vox Blue (a contemporary vocal ensemble), and many classes, are open to all university students.
 Dramatic plays and musical theatre productions are open to all students by audition.
 The Rider University Art Gallery showcases leading regional and national artists, as well as selected student work.
 Artist lectures and gallery performances bring additional opportunities for artistic enrichment.
 The Arts Administration Center provides a forum for students to work with campus and community organizations on a variety of issues and activities.
 Rider Dances involves student dancers, choreographers and musicians.
-Each year, many education majors elect Fine Arts as their second major, choosing from tracks in Art, Dance Studies, Music Studies or Theatre Studies.
+Each year, many education majors elect a second second major from the School of Fine & Performing Arts, choosing from tracks in Dance Studies, Popular Music Studies or Theatre Studies.

 Westminster College of the Arts

 Westminster College of the Arts inspires and empowers innovative artists and leaders to transform communities through the arts.